 Traveler Facebook Group

 Are you thinking about becoming a healthcare traveler but don’t know where to start?
 Imagine having all of the information laid out in front of you in an online course that you can watch from anywhere?
-Well you can!
+Well, you can!
 Veteran radiology travelers, Kim and Erran, have created an online course, Traveler’s School, that answers EVERY QUESTION you may possibly have about traveling professionally.
-This is the most comprehensive online course for healthcare travelers that I have found!

 The Traveler’s Conference